GitHubDragonFly/GitHubDragonFly.github.io/README.md

         - Mesh geometry could be either of: Buffer, Sphere, Box, Cylinder, Cone, Icosahedron and maybe other
         - Textures and additional MeshPhysicalMaterial properties are passed via user strings
         - Maximum texture resolution is limited to 2.5k (2560 x 2560)
-      - GLTFS Viewer might produce richer colors in exported 3DM models than GLTF Viewer
-      - USDZ Viewer appears to produce more accurate output than other viewers
       - Exported 3dm files might not show properly in any other 3rd party 3DM viewer
     - GCODE exports are powered by [Polyslice](https://github.com/jgphilpott/polyslice):
       - Single mesh model should be optimal for conversion